Everything You Need to Know About What Is ALS

 Person sitting in a wheelchair, in a field, watching sunset

 Amyotrophic lateral sclerosis (ALS) is a neurodegenerative disease of the human motor system that progressively affects the nerve cells in the brain and spinal cord, causing loss of muscle control.
-"Lateral" identifies the areas in a person's spinal cord where portions of the nerve cells that signal and control the muscles are located.
-As this area degenerates, it leads to scarring or hardening ("sclerosis") in the region.
+"Lateral" identifies the areas in a person's spinal cord where portions of the nerve cells that signal and control the muscles, known as motor neurons, are located.
+As these cells degenerate and die, they stop sending messages to the muscles, causing them to weaken, start to twitch, and waste away.

 ALS symptoms